JavaraABukhsh/PakistaniDataOnPhishing/README.md

 ***
 ### How to Cite
-If you would like to cite this dataset, please use the following:

-General Information to Include:

-**Authors:** Javara Alah Bukhsh, Maya Daneva, Marten Van Sinderen

-**Year:** 2025

-**Title of Paper:** Exploring User Risk Factors and Target Groups for Phishing Victimization in Pakistan
+Bukhsh, J. A., Daneva, M., & van Sinderen, M. (2025).
+Exploring User Risk Factors and Target Groups for Phishing Victimization in Pakistan. arXiv preprint arXiv:2510.09249.